YaShock/color-generator/README.md

 ### Windows

-Just download and run the installer, no GTK runtime is required because it is bundled with the application.
+Just download and run the installer, no runtime is required because it is bundled with the application.

 ## Building

-You will need a D Compiler, dub, GTK runtime and gtkD.
+You will need a C++ compiler, CMake and wxWidgets.
-For example DMD compiler can acquired from https://dlang.org/ To acquire gtkD follow the instructions at https://gtkd.org/

 ### Linux

-You can simply run dub to fetch gtkd and build the application.
+Simply run CMake to generate a Makefile and then use make to build.
+If you installed wxWidgets through a package manager, then CMake will automatically find wxWidgets through _find_package_ macro.

 ### Windows

-gtkD has to be manually compiled, using dub produces errors.
-Use DMD to compile sources and link gtkd.
+The wxWigets libary has to be installed or manually build (I prefer the latter case).
+Using CMake GUI you can set the wxWidgets path after running _configure_.

+Mac OS

+#### TODO

 ## Deploying